Our latest whitepaper “Enabling employee wealth through ESOP liquidity” is out!

 Understanding Stock Appreciation Rights (SAR)

-Are you looking for a way to compensate and motivate employees without issuing shares?
+Are you looking for a way to compensate and motivate employees/advisors/consultants without issuing shares?
 SARs are a way to go.
 In India, there are three most common ways in which stock option plans can be implemented – Standard ESOP, Trust, and SARs.
-The rights of the employees and the administration of options vary across these plans.
+The rights of the stock option holders and the administration of options vary across these plans.
 Hence companies must be mindful when selecting the plan type.

 In this blog, we have answered the most common questions asked on SARs.